-I’m so happy to share this recipe today for my Chunky Salted Chocolae Chip Cookies.
+I’m so happy to share this recipe today for my Chunky Salted Chocolate Chip Cookies.
 I’ve been wanting to post a recipe for my own chocolate chip cookies for a long time but have you seen how many are already out there??
 Well it’s pretty close to a bazillion and I didn’t want to just add another any old choc chip cookie to the noise.

-I had to be confident that it would be the ultimate chocolate chip cookies recipe and one that I’d go back to time and time again because it’s just that good.
+I had to be confident that this would be the ultimate chocolate chip cookies recipe and one that I’d go back to time and time again because it’s just that good.
 Then, and only then, is it worthy of being added to the thousands already floating around the webosphere.

 Well over 2 years into my baking blog and finally I have the ultimate chocolate chip cookies to share with you that I indeed will go back to time and time again.
 This one is just that good.

 There’s something about adding salt to sweet treats.
 Not to the point of turning them savoury but just to add an edginess to them.
 Like salted caramel.
 I’m a huuuuuuge fan of salted caramel.
 Remember that craze, yeah I never gave up on it.
 My Salted Caramel Fudge is one of the most popular recipes on Sugar Salt Magic and then there’s the decadent Baked Salted Caramel Cheesecake.

 Salted chocolate has that same edge to it and these Chunky Salted Chocolate Chip Cookies have just a subtle rebel salt streak running through them that elevates them to the next-level